Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/pdf.md

 ## Default Chunk Strategy

 This strategy extracts content from PDF in an improved way, for example, regarding tables found in the PDF.
-It splits the extracted into chunks based on a fixed token length, which returns the best results based on our research.
+It splits the extracted content into chunks based on a fixed token length, which returns the best results based on our research.

 We recommended using this strategy in combination with **Top K** set to `5` in the [Search Extract Output](../../ai/flow-nodes/other-nodes/search-extract-output.md) Node.